ufjschool/ob-s14/drafts/second/HauntedStory.md

 FPI doesn’t consider Gainesville to be a haunted city.
 Because it isn’t a haunted city, they believe that people aren’t too quick to assume that something strange is automatically something paranormal, thus FPI doesn’t do very many private investigations in Gainesville.

 They said they believe that ghost stories stick around when generations of people live in a city.
-They think that because the UF replenishes Gainesville with a new population every year, the stories don’t stick.
+They think that because UF replenishes Gainesville with a new population every year, the stories don’t stick.

 But FPI doesn’t chase the hype and the glam and the glitz of ghost stories.
 They chase truth and the people that the truth affects.